vicky-sunshine/weather-scout-scraper/README.md

 [![Gem Version](https://badge.fury.io/rb/weatherscout.svg)](https://badge.fury.io/rb/weatherscout)

 Weather Scout help you know the weather today!
-You won't be frozen or burned outside and find the tips to deal with the temperamental weather :muscle:.
+You won't be frozen or burned outside and find the tips to deal with the temperamental weather :muscle:

 ## Usage